-Nerve cells in the affected areas of the brain atrophy or shrink, an abnormality which may sometimes be seen on MRI scans.
-We now know from studies of brain tissue examined under a microscope, that structures called 'glial inclusion bodies' containing alpha-synuclein protein can be seen in cells in the parts of the brain affected, causing those cells to shrink and die.
-Alpha-synuclein is a protein found in the central nervous system, but it should not be over produced in brain cells.
-It is the presence of these abnormal protein deposits in the cells of the control centres of the brain involved in movement, balance and autonomic function, that damages structures.
+Nerve cells in the affected areas of the brain atrophy or shrink, this shrinkage can sometimes be seen on MRI scans.
+The shrinkage is caused by abnormal alphasynuclein protein building up in the nerve cells which then causes them to die.
+Loss of these nerve cells shows up as shrinkage in the affected area of the brain.

+We all have alpha-synuclein in our brains.
+It is the abnormal protein deposits in the cells of the control centres of the brain involved in movement, balance and autonomic function, that damages these areas and causes symptoms of MSA.